mrfdev/CMI/Resources/FAQ/cmi-trash.md

 **Introducetion to Dispose**
 CMI has a dispose feature, we can use this to dispose of items, if you want a trash bin, trash command, or both, this FAQ entry will walk through it.
-This is meant as an example to learn how to create your own features using CMI, without the neeed of other plugins, etc.
+This is meant as an example to learn how to create your own features using CMI, without the need of other plugins, etc.

 What we wish to achieve is a sign that players can right click that opens the menu, and a command like /trash that they can type that opens it.
 Optionally control permissions, configure the dispose command, etc.